tonamatos/areYouAnAmoeba/README.md

 # Are you an Amoeba?

-A simple amoeba detection tool.
+This repo provides a simple amoeba detection tool.
 Works for local and global amoebas.
-For a more complete tool see Marcos Laffitte's repo at [2].
+For a much more complete program see Marcos Laffitte's repo at [2].
+Finding more efficient alternatives to both our algorithms is an open problem in algebraic graph theory: see Chapter 6 of [3].

 ## Mathematical background